workzer/ebay-sdk-php/README.md

 [![License](https://img.shields.io/github/license/benmorel/ebay-sdk-php)](https://opensource.org/license/apache-2-0/)
 ---

-This project enables PHP developers to use the [eBay API](https://go.developer.ebay.com/api-documentation) in their PHP code, and build software using services such as [Finding](http://developer.ebay.com/Devzone/finding/Concepts/FindingAPIGuide.html), [Trading](http://developer.ebay.com/DevZone/guides/ebayfeatures/index.html), [Shopping](http://developer.ebay.com/Devzone/shopping/docs/Concepts/ShoppingAPIGuide.html), etc. You can get started by [installing the SDK via Composer](http://devbay.net/sdk/guides/getting-started/installation.html) and by following the [Basic Usage Guide](http://devbay.net/sdk/guides/getting-started/basic-usage.html).
+This project enables PHP developers to use the eBay API in their PHP code, and build software using services such as Finding, Trading, Shopping, etc.

 This is a personal project that was originally developed by David T. Sadler, who decided to create this project to make up for the lack of an official SDK for PHP.
 It is in no way endorsed, sponsored or maintained by eBay.